bbcmicrobit/micropython/docs/micropython.rst

 .. py:function:: micropython.kbd_intr(chr)

-    Returns ``True`` if the display is on, otherwise returns ``False``.
     Set the character that will raise a KeyboardInterrupt exception.
 By default this is set to 3 during script execution, corresponding to Ctrl-C. Passing -1 to this function will disable capture of Ctrl-C, and passing 3 will restore it.

+    This function can be used to prevent the capturing of Ctrl-C on the incoming stream of characters that is usually used for the REPL, in case that stream is used for other purposes